 Chris Meazell is a Partner who solves complex business problems through advocacy and counseling.
-Mr. Meazell represents clients in a wide range of matters including contract and content licensing disputes, business torts, cases involving trade secrets and unfair competition, patent, copyright and trademark infringement, as well as the direction of regulatory and legislative strategy and compliance.
+Mr. Meazell represents clients in a wide range of matters including contract and content licensing disputes, business torts, cases involving trade secrets and unfair competition, patent, copyright and trademark infringement, as well as bankruptcy litigation and the direction of regulatory and legislative strategy and compliance.
 He has particular expertise representing media companies of all sizes.
 Prior to law school, Mr. Meazell was a professional musician with extensive recording and performance experience.

 - Successfully defeated or resolved numerous patent infringement claims through litigation, USPTO proceedings and negotiation.
 Representative technologies include: livestreaming software, radio broadcast automation, network security database access, and structured news release generation and distribution systems.